adaster98/kloak-linux-client/README.md

 # DEPRECATED - MIGRATED TO CODEBERG <br>
-### Find the latest updates at https://codeberg.org/adaster98/kloak-client-unofficial
+### Find the latest updates and releases at https://codeberg.org/adaster98/kloak-client-unofficial